-- In the <TM> and <3⁄4> shooting modes, the picture area will be smaller than with other shooting modes. - During Live View shooting, do not point the lens toward the sun.
-The sun's heat can damage the camera's internal components. - Cautions for using Live View shooting are on pages 171-172.
+- In the <TM> and <ॐ> shooting modes, the picture area will be smaller than with other shooting modes. - Do not point the camera toward an intense light source, such as the sun on a sunny day or an intense artificial light source.
+Doing so may damage the image sensor or the camera's internal components. - Cautions for using Live View shooting are on pages 171-172.

 - When flash is used, there will be two shutter sounds, but only one shot will be taken.
-Also, the time it takes to take the picture after you press the shutter button completely will be slightly longer than with viewfinder shooting. - If the camera is not operated for a prolonged period, the power will turn off automatically as set with [\(\psi 2: \) Auto power off] (p.205).
-If [\(\psi 2: \) Auto power off] is set to [Disable], Live View shooting will end automatically after approx. 30 min. (camera power remains on). - With the stereo AV cable AVC-DC400ST (sold separately) or HDMI cable HTC-100 (sold separately), you can display the Live View image on a TV (p.262, 265).
+Also, the time it takes to take the picture after you press the shutter button completely will be slightly longer than with viewfinder shooting. - If the camera is not operated for a prolonged period, the power will turn off automatically as set with [\(\varphi\)2: Auto power off] (p.205).
+If [\(\varphi\)2: Auto power off] is set to [Disable], Live View shooting will end automatically after approx. 30 min. (camera power remains on). - With the stereo AV cable AVC-DC400ST (sold separately) or HDMI cable HTC-100 (sold separately), you can display the Live View image on a TV (p.262, 265).